-The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2020-21 Quarter Four’ report, containing statistics for January to March 2021, is now available.
+The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2021-22 Quarter Four’ report, detailing statistics for January to March 2022 and financial year 2021-22, is now available.

-The publication is produced by the DVA Statistics Branch of the Department for Infrastructure (DfI), and contains summary statistical, performance, and trend information relating to the main functions of the DfI’s Driver and Vehicle Agency (DVA) and other vehicle licensing activity.
-The publication is available on the DfI website at: Driver & Vehicle Agency Activity Statistics
+The report is produced and published by NISRA Statisticians working within the DVA.
+It contains summary statistical, performance, and trend information relating to the main business functions of the Driver and Vehicle Agency (DVA), and other vehicle licensing activity.
+The publication is available on the DfI website at:

 The key points in the report are:

 - For the 2021-22 financial year, the DVA conducted just over 894,120 vehicle tests, 89.5% of the number conducted in 2019-20 (999,320).

 - During quarter four of 2021-22 (January to March), the DVA conducted just over 277,370 vehicle tests (full tests and retests).
 This is 30,350 (12%) higher than the previous quarter (247,015), and 21% (47,210) above the previous 5-year quarterly average (230,160).
 As usual, the majority of tests conducted (82%) were full tests for private cars (227,110).

 - At the end of September 2021 there were just over 1,249,000 licensed vehicles in Northern Ireland, a small increase from the previous quarter (1,248,600), and continuing the increasing trend from quarter two of 2020-21.
 The overwhelming majority (81.3%) of licensed vehicle were private cars (1,016,091).